ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.telegram/README.md

 You should set password for communication in configuration dialog.
 After this start the adapter.

-To start a conversation with your bot you need to authenticate user with "/password phrase", where **phrase** is your configured password.
+To start a conversation with your bot you need to authenticate user with `/password phrase`, where **`phrase`** is your configured password.
 So open a new conversation with your generated Bot in Telegram and then you need to enter the passwort as first command.

-**Note:** you can use short form "/p phrase".
+**Note:** you can use short form `/p phrase`.

 To add nice avatar picture enter `/setuserpic` in **BotFather** chat and upload him desired picture (512x512 pixels), like this one [logo](img/logo.png).

-You can send message to all authenticated users over messageBox `sendTo('telegram', 'Test message')` or to specific user `sendTo('telegram', '@userName Test message')`.
+You can send the message to all authenticated users over messageBox `sendTo('telegram', 'Test message')` or to specific user `sendTo('telegram', '@userName Test message')`.
 User must be authenticated before.